joelittlejohn/jsonschema2pojo/jsonschema2pojo-gradle-plugin/README.md

   // alongside the standard, void-return setters. generateBuilders = false

+  // If set to true, then the gang of four builder pattern will be used to generate builders on
+  // generated classes.
+Note: This property works in collaboration with generateBuilders.
+  // If generateBuilders is false then this property will not do anything. useInnerClassBuilders = false

   // Whether to use primitives (long, double, boolean) instead of wrapper types where possible
   // when generating bean properties (has the side-effect of making those properties non-null). usePrimitives = false